EnterDAO/LandWorks-protocol/Whitepaper.md

 ## LandWorks in the EnterDAO Ecosystem

 EnterDAO and LandWorks are intertwined and interact with each other in various ways.
-These ways will be changing over time but initially, they will be:
+The relationship will be changing over time but initially, it will be:

 - $ENTR token holders will be able to govern the future of LandWorks
 - LandWorks commission fees go directly into the EnterDAO treasury
-- LandWorks lenders will be able to participate in $ENTR yield farming by staking and locking their `eNFT`.
-Read more about `eNFT`s below.
+- LandWorks lenders will be able to participate in $ENTR yield farming by staking and locking their `LandWorksNft`.
+Read more about `LandWorksNft`s below.

 # Technical Design